From BR Bullpen

 In 1981, Russ saw limited time at three different stops.
 He hit .301 with 2 HR and 19 RBI for Charleston, hit .167 for the Jacksonville Suns and .333 for the Omaha Royals.
 The next year, Stephans batted .263 with 42 RBI and a career-high 10 HR for Jacksonville.

 In 1983, the 24-year-old started a four-year stretch with Omaha.
 Splitting catching duties there with Brian Poldberg, Russ hit .240/~.351/.337 in 61 contests.
-He was a called up to the Royals in late June to be the third catcher but never appeared in a game and never got another shot at the majors.
+He was a called up to the Royals on June 29th to be the third catcher, but he never appeared in a game before being sent back down on July 5th and never got another shot at the majors.

 He had his best season in 1984, producing at a .290/~.389/.452 clip for Omaha and being named to the American Association All-Star team alongside Kevin Buckley at catcher.
 He was considered a likely September call-up but dislocated his shoulder on August 25, derailing his career.